mardatade/Cabo-Verde-Dust/services/visualize/README.md

 # Simple Dust Visualisation

-Loads automatically updated `dust.csv` from cloud storage and creates an interactive plot which then can be served using panel running in a Docker container.
+Loads automatically updated `dust.csv` and CHLa data from cloud storage and creates an interactive plot which then can be served using panel running in a Docker container.

 ## Deployment